haqer1/jboss-cluster-hi-availability-demo/README.md

 propagates across the cluster.
 For instance, you could access the pages via browser (keeping in mind that for connection to current host to be closed a certain delay (apparently at least 1 minute) is required between user requests).
 However, that could be boring...
-One would probably rather use commands like the following (here for testing with Ingress load-balancing as discussed above).
+One would probably rather use commands like the following (here for testing on Kubernetes with Ingress-based load-balancing as discussed above, but it would also work equally well with pure Docker approach, or without Ingress for load balancing).

 The script calls 1, 2 & 3 of the following snippet make a new session with data (on 1 container) and then lead to the access to the data across the cluster: